openstack/openstack-manuals/doc/contributor-guide/source/topic-structure.rst

 information.
 Each topic states prerequisites and dependencies, if any, as well as providing information about the next steps.

-In topic-based authoring a chunk of information is called `topic`.
+In topic-based authoring, a chunk of information is called a `topic`.

 Structure the information around the following topics: